 Most grocery stores sell ground pork in the same meat department section as the ground beef and other meats.
 I also love Costco ground pork.
 You can buy it in three packs so you always have ground pork on-hand for recipes.

-How do you defrost ground pork?
+How do you defrost ground meats?

-- Place the package of frozen ground pork on a plate and let it defrost in the refrigerator for 2 days.
+- Place the package of frozen ground meat on a plate and let it defrost in the refrigerator for 2 days.
 This takes a little more time, but it is the easiest way to defrost ground pork.

-- Put the pork in the package in the sink and let a slow drip (or teeny tiny stream) of cool water drop onto it.
+- Put the meat in the package in the sink and let a slow drip (or teeny tiny stream) of cool water drop onto it.
 Let it sit under the drip for 15 minutes and then check to see if it is softened enough to remove from the package and cook.

-- If you are in a big hurry, add the frozen ground pork to a skillet and cook over medium heat, turning it over frequently and scraping the cooked sides off.
-This is fast for cooking the pork, but you won’t be able to make meatballs or meatloaf using this method.
+- If you are in a big hurry, add the frozen meat to a skillet and cook over medium heat, turning it over frequently and scraping the cooked sides off.
+This is fast for cooking the pork, but you won't be able to make meatballs or meatloaf using this method.

 Want more pork recipes?
 Try some of these: